Get us in your inbox

 3. ODDSSON Hotel

 The three-star ODDSSON hotel is located in the capital, Reykjavík, less than a mile away from the Laugardalur Family Park.
 The ODDSSON aims to offer affordable accommodations for guests, in the perfect location and at an excellent standard.
 The hotel is self-check-in only with no front desk or concierge presence on site, and guests have access to virtual reception 24/7.
-There are 77 rooms on offer, all modern and comfortable and ranging in size depending on needs, from solo rooms to large groups with bunk beds.
+All rooms are modern and comfortable and range in size depending on needs, from solo rooms to large groups with bunk beds.
 There's an on-site restaurant and bar for breakfast and dinner, and free Wi-Fi is offered throughout the hotel.
-Simple but comfortable.

 Deplar Farm